 How To Turn Yourself In

 If the police have a, or if you must begin your sentence in jail, it is recommended that you follow the law and turn yourself in willingly.
 In the case of an outstanding warrant, go to the jail, in the reception area, and tell them that you think they might have a warrant for your arrest.
 They will check to see if you have a warrant, and if so, you will be taken into jail custody.
 If you are reporting to serve out your sentence, report to the jail on the date and time that the sentence order or court paperwork states.
 Be very careful that you aren’t late.
-Just bring necessary items when you go, for example your drivers license or state issued ID, prescription medication, as well as a official sentencing order.
+Just bring necessary items when you go, for example your driver’s license or state issued ID, prescription medication, as well as an official sentencing order.

 To have visitors, you need to give each visitor’s name to the jail.
 This information will be put in the visitors log as an authorized visitor.
-All visitors has to provide proof of identification.
+All visitors have to provide proof of identification.
 Any visitors showing up late or that is not an approved visitor will not be able to attend visitation.